Anthro - human, moto - movement, motion, motorcycle.

 read more »

-Motorbikes first appeared in my life in the late 1980’s, when I would be very often found riding around on the back of my brother’s Kawasaki KMX 125, Yamaha DT 250 or anything else with two wheels and an engine that came my way.
-As a kid on a bike, keeping vertical was a bit of a challenge and I have the scars to prove that motorcycles do not keep themselves upright.
+Motorbikes first appeared in my life in the late 1980’s where as a kid keeping vertical on a bike was a bit of a challenge, and I bear the scars to prove that motorcycles don't keep themselves upright!

-Fast-forward twenty-five years and I now ride a Suzuki GSX-R 750 and a Triumph Street Triple (and I’ve also learnt that motorcycles are far too expensive to drop).
-Motorcycles are my passion but also the focus of my scholarly research: what I do, watch, experience, write and think about.
+Fast-forward three decades and I now ride a Suzuki GSX-R 750 (and I’ve also learnt that motorcycles are far too expensive to drop).
+Motorbikes are my passion and I combine my love for this incredible machine with a desire to contribute to our motorcycle cultural knowledge and heritage.

-If you feel able in any way to help the research, or would like to know more about it, please contact me: firstname.lastname@example.org
+If you would like to contribute to the research or know more about it, please feel free to contact me: email@example.com